 \section{Some open questions concerning the tame automorphism group}

-As the conclusion of this article, we would like to raise the following questions.
+As the conclusion of the paper, we would like to raise the following questions.

-\begin{enumerate} \item Is it true that any automorphism $\varphi$ of $\Aut(K\langle x_1,\dots,x_n\rangle)$ (in the {\bf group theoretical sense}) for $n=3$ is semi-inner, i.e. is a conjugation via some automorphism or mirror anti-automorphism. \item Is it true that $\Aut(K\langle x_1,\dots,x_n\rangle)$ is generated by affine automorphisms and automorphism $x_n\to x_n+x_1x_2, x_i\to x_i, i\ne n$?
-For $n=3$ answer is negative, see Umirbaev\cite{U}, see also Drensky and Yu \cite{DYuStrongAnik}.
-For $n\ge 4$ we think the answer is positive. \item Is it true that $\Aut(K[x_1,\dots,x_n])$ is generated by the linear automorphisms and automorphism $x_n\to x_n+x_1x_2, x_i\to x_i, i\ne n$?
-For $n=3$ the answer is negative, see the proof of the Nataga conjecture \cite{SU1,SU2,UY}.
-For $n\ge 4$ it is plausible that the answer is positive. \item Is any automorphism $\varphi$ of $\Aut(K\langle x_1,\dots,x_n\rangle)$ (in the group theoretical sense) for $n=3$ is semi-inner? \item Is it true that the conjugation in Theorems \ref{ThAutTAut} and \ref{ThAutTAutFreass} can be done by some tame automorphism?
-Suppose $\psi^{-1}\varphi\psi$ is tame automorphism for any tame $\varphi$.
-Does it follow that $\psi$ is tame? \item Prove Theorem \ref{ThTAss3Ind} for $\Ch(k)=2$.
-Does it hold on the set theoretical level, i.e. $\Aut(\TAut(K\langle x,y,z\rangle))$ are generated by conjugations on automorphism or mirror anti-automorphism? \end{enumerate}
+\begin{enumerate} \item Is it true that any automorphism $\varphi$ of $\Aut(K\langle x_1,\dots,x_n\rangle)$ (in the group-theoretic sense - that is, not necessarily an automorphism preserving the $\Ind$-scheme structure) for $n=3$ is semi-inner, i.e. is a conjugation by some automorphism or mirror anti-automorphism? \item Is it true that $\Aut(K\langle x_1,\dots,x_n\rangle)$ is generated by affine automorphisms and automorphism $x_n\to x_n+x_1x_2,\; x_i\to x_i,\; i\ne n$?
+For $n\ge 5$ it seems to be easier and the answer is probably positive, however for $n=3$ the answer is known to be negative, cf. Umirbaev \cite{U} and Drensky and Yu \cite{DYuStrongAnik}.
+For $n\ge 4$ we believe the answer is positive. \item Is it true that $\Aut(K[x_1,\dots,x_n])$ is generated by linear automorphisms and automorphism $x_n\to x_n+x_1x_2,\; x_i\to x_i,\; i\ne n$?
+For $n=3$ the answer is negative: see the proof of the Nagata conjecture \cite{SU1,SU2,UY}.
+For $n\ge 4$ it is plausible that the answer is positive. \item Is any automorphism $\varphi$ of $\Aut(K\langle x,y,z\rangle)$ (in the group-theoretic sense) semi-inner? \item Is it true that the conjugation in Theorems \ref{ThAutTAut} and \ref{ThAutTAutFreass} can be done by some tame automorphism?
+Suppose $\psi^{-1}\varphi\psi$ is tame for any tame $\varphi$.
+Does it follow that $\psi$ is tame? \item Prove Theorem \ref{ThTAss3Ind} for $\Ch(K)=2$.
+Does it hold on the set-theoretic level, i.e. $\Aut(\TAut(K\langle x,y,z\rangle))$ are generated by conjugations by an automorphism or the mirror anti-automorphism? \end{enumerate}

-The similar questions can be proposed for nice automorphisms.
+Similar questions can be formulated for nice automorphisms.